lbryio/lbry.com/content/news/102-montage.md

 ---
 itshappening.jpg

 At least something’s happening.
-And that something is a surge of new channels joining LBRY as they flee the clutches YouTube.
+And that something is a surge of new channels joining LBRY as they flee the clutches of YouTube.

 We made our own statue of liberty.
 She’s planted firmly at https://api.lbry.io/yt/connect and she welcomes all comers to the promised land of LBRY.
 Automatically.
 Without lifting a right trigger finger--or in most cases some WASD + left click.